noelvissers/nusynths-midictrl/README.md

 |Trigger + MIDI learn* |CV + GATE         |0-5V, 1ms
 |Reset                 |CV + GATE         |0-5V, 1ms

 \* Optional (press rotary encoder to cancel)

+DAC (CV) outputs get updated before digital (gate) outputs, meaning pitch will be updated on the output before a gate or trigger signal.
+When mapping gate or trigger to a DAC output, make sure to be aware of this behaviour.

 ### Menu structure: